cockroachdb/docs/v22.1/selection-queries.md

 Selection queries can occur:

-- At the top level of a query like other [SQL statements](sql-statements.html).
+- At the top level of a query, like other [SQL statements](sql-statements.html).
-- Between parentheses as a [subquery](table-expressions.html#subqueries-as-table-expressions).
+- Between parentheses as a [subquery](table-expressions.html#use-a-subquery).
 - As [operand to other statements](#use-selection-queries-with-other-statements) that take tabular data as input, for example [`INSERT`](insert.html), [`UPSERT`](upsert.html),  [`CREATE TABLE AS`](create-table-as.html), or [`ALTER ...
 SPLIT AT`](split-at.html).